 This 2 Hour webinar covers:

-Initial introduction to the 6 Principles and 6 Steps - the “Will” and the “Skill” of Kingian Nonviolence.
+- Initial introduction to the 6 Principles and 6 Steps - the “Will” and the “Skill” of Kingian Nonviolence, with connections to real-life scenarios

-This training will be co-facilitated by Haya Saleh and Sherrilynn Bevel.
+This training will be co-facilitated by Sherrilynn Bevel and Mary Lou Finley.

 Sherrilynn Bevel, PhD, is a Level III Kingian Nonviolence Trainer.
 She co-founded and is Associate Director of the Addie Wyatt Center for Nonviolence Training.
 From 2018 through 2020, she was Director of Training and Special Projects for the Institute for the Study and Practice of Nonviolence in Providence.
 Sherri chairs the board of directors of The Diversity Think Tank, which seeks equity in academic hiring at state-supported institutions of higher education.
 In the classroom, she teaches political science, human rights, Nonviolence, and African American studies.
 In The Chicago Freedom Movement: Martin Luther King Jr. and Civil Rights Activism in the North (U. of KY Press, 2016), she documented the contributions of a youth-led campaign to end lead poisoning, which ultimately resulted in federal lead protection legislation; and argued that this aspect of the Chicago Freedom Movement was an important precursor to the modern environmental justice movement.